yildizmy/e-wallet/backend/src/main/resources/docs/how_to_test.md

 <br/>

 ### Unit & Integration Tests
-Unit and Integration Tests will be provided for services and controllers in the corresponding packages.
+Unit Tests for the services are provided in the corresponding packages.

 <br/>
 <br/>